jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 * Solution Center Admin
 * Solution Center Company Admin

+#### Note
-#### Note: The first user of an organization to go to the Solution Center gets the Solution Center Company Admin role.
+The first user of an organization to go to the Solution Center gets the Solution Center Company Admin role.

 #### Steps:
 1. Click the **Solutions** tab.